SnowflakeAi/documentation/api/readme.md

   }
 }'
 ```

+#### Success

-The command returns JSON structured like this:
+When successful the command will return a JSON structure like this:

 ```
 {